shahroq/theme_pixel_docs/pages/instructions.md

 ### 29. Replacing alternative home pages with the default home page
-On the Sitemap drag the alternative page onto default homepage, then select Copy Page: Replace `Home` with the copy of `Home 1`.
+On the Sitemap drag the alternative page onto the default homepage, then select Copy Page: Replace `Home` with the copy of `Home 1`.

 ### 30. Assigning theme defined margin classes to a block